 FSC® certified quantities, controlled wood or recycled materials.
 Depending on the FSC® label, one can see whether the product is made only with material from FSC® certified forests (FSC® 100 %), if it is made with recycled, certified material (FSC® recycled), or if it consists of a mixture of certified and controlled materials (FSC® mix).

 Everything we do: the production of our products, the transportation, running offices and administration – it all causes CO2 emissions.
 Climate change does not just affect us and future generations, but already today especially the countries of our Fair Trade producers, too, already experience significant changes and new hardships.

-That’s why we decided to have our emissions analyzed by the independent company ClimatePartner to reduce emissions as much as possible and to offset the rest through different climate projects.
+That’s why we decided to have our emissions analysed by the independent company ClimatePartner to reduce emissions as much as possible and to offset the rest through different climate projects.
 More information can be found here: https://fpm.climatepartner.com/tracking/12554-1801-1001/en

 Climate-neutral production since 2017

 As early as 2014 we offset the FAIR SQUARED condoms through the afforestation project ‘biosphere reservation Schaalsee’.
 We have now expanded these efforts to the whole FAIR SQUARED product range and everything we do.
 At present we offset our emissions in Raichur, a rural district in central India, where we finance clean and efficient pressure cookers for local families.
 Since 2017 all FAIR SQUARED products are climate neutral.